Opposition backers in Venezuela ask what’s next for Guaidó

 Guaidó, 36, is at a critical moment in his year-long campaign to oust Maduro, which appeared to be flagging in recent months.

-The opposition leader said in a video circulated online late Monday from an undisclosed location that he’s planning his return to Venezuela.
-He called on his countrymen to mobilize.
+The opposition leader in a video circulated online Monday called on his countrymen to mobilize.
+He returned home to Venezuela on Tuesday, arriving on a commercial flight to the airport outside Caracas without any problems from government officials.

 “Venezuelans have the support and respect of the world,” Guaidó said.
 “We’ve got to come together like never before to continue our fight inside and outside of Venezuela.”